HawkSP/HawkSP.github.io/Readme.md

 As you will load into the website you will be immediately recorded on **_Google Analytics_** for improved and more accurate

-representations of **_traffic_** and **_retention_** on the webpage, which will improve the quality of the webpage because I can see the response to changes, for example, this is the traffic for this year:
+representations of **_Traffic_** and **_Retention_** on the webpage, which will improve the quality of the webpage because I can see the response to changes, for example, this is the traffic for this year:

 ![alt text](https://github.com/HawkSP/HawkSP.github.io/blob/master/ActiveUsers.PNG?raw=true "Active Users From This Year")